MartianZoo/player-resources/README.md

 A resource I *don't* maintain, but which is an *amazing* resource that every player should know about, is http://tinyurl.com/terraforming-mars-faq.

 Also, the handiest way to browse cards is https://ssimeonoff.github.io/cards-list.
 You might use my spreadsheet for very "spreadsheety" things, but most of the time this way is way more convenient.

+### Contributing?

+File issues!
+Send pull requests!
+Contribute new resources if you made them!

+I welcome these contributions.
+Bear in mind though I am extremely picky about quality control!